slatedocs/slate/source/includes/api/_products.md

   "product_id" : "47"
 }
 ```
 Bizongo uses the auth-token to allow access to the create product API.
-This api requests product  is present in search.
+This api requests product details and on successfully creating the product returns product_id.

 Bizongo expects the header `Authorization` to be present in the following 'format'